Features

 2.)
 Mega Dams – Since April 2013, various government agencies have signed or announced more than Sh700 billion worth of dam construction projects across the country.

 3.)
-Northlands City – The Kenyattas are undertaking a project that will culminate in 11,000-acre estate comprising residential and commercial units hosting about 250,000 people.
+Northlands City – The Kenyattas are undertaking a project that will culminate in an 11,000-acre estate comprising residential and commercial units hosting about 250,000 people.

-Dubbed Northlands City, the development that is estimated to cost Sh500 billion, will occupy an 11,576-parcel of land in Ruiru – about 15km from the Nairobi city centre.
+Dubbed Northlands City, the development that is estimated to cost Sh500 billion will occupy an 11,576 parcel of land in Ruiru – about 15km from the Nairobi city centre.

 4.)
 Standard Gauge Railway – Construction of the Mombasa-Malaba standard gauge railway was launched by President Uhuru Kenyatta on November 28, 2013.